bhbmaster/covid19/README.md

         pip install -r requirements.txt

-Or install the modules one by one using the commands below
+Or install the modules listed in `requirements.txt` one by one using the commands below:

 * plotly python module (used for plotting).